-- Final exam.
-This will be a two-hour exam given Wednesday Dec.
-16, starting at 3:00 p.m. - Homework: There will be approximately six homework assignments.
+- Midterm exams.
+The tentative dates of the midterms are Tues., Feb.
+16 and Tues., Mar.
+23, at times TBA.
+These dates are subject to change.
+The actual dates will depend on our rate of progress and on finding days/times that don't conflict with students' schedules.
+I will give you at least a week's notice before any exam. - Final exam.
+This will be a two-hour exam given Thurs.
+Apr.
+29, starting at 10:00 a.m. - Homework: There will be approximately six homework assignments.
 I'll be assigning many more problems than are physically possible for me to grade, so for each assignment I will collect only a (proper) subset of the exercises, which you will hand in on Canvas.
-To help motivate you to do all the assigned problems.
-I will not announce which ones I am collecting until shortly before they are due.
+To help motivate you to do all the assigned problems, I will not announce which ones I am collecting until shortly before they are due.
 You should start on each homework problem within a day of its appearance on the homework page.
 It is impossible to overstate the importance of doing all the homework.
 It is also exceedingly important that you pay attention to, and learn from, my comments on the handed-in homework once I return it to you.